Chromatophore/HP48-Superchip/investigations/quirk_display.md

-# Swapping Display Modes
+# Swapping Display Modes (aka lores and hires)

 Superchip has two different display modes, 64x32 and 128x64.
-When swapped between, the display buffer is not cleared.
+When swapped between, the display buffer is *not* cleared.
 Pixels are modified based on being XORed in 1x2 vertical columns, so odd patterns can be created.

 ## Initial notes: